ImgBotApp/InternetNL/faqs/report/test/error_en.md

-At least one subtest was not able to run ⇒ no results
+At least one subtest not executable ⇒ no results for test section